sara-nl/clouddocs/VU-20171113/partA.markdown

 #### Import an appliance from the AppMarket

-SURFsara HPC Cloud provides ready-made `appliances` to their users.
-These appliances are available in the `Apps` option of the Storage menu in the HPC Cloud UI.
+SURFsara HPC Cloud provides ready-made `appliances` (aka `app`) to their users.
+These appliances are available in the `Apps` option of the *Storage* menu in the HPC Cloud UI.
 This is meant to help users instantiating secure VM’s quickly.
 Proceed as follows:

 * Log in to the [UI](https://ui.hpccloud.surfsara.nl/)
-* Choose the *Storage* tab on the left menu of the screen and then _<i class="fa fa-cloud-download"></i> Apps_.
-This shows the list (actually, a table) with all the apps that we have available.
-We will focus on the apps which reside in the **courses** _Marketplace_ for this course (i.e.: look for the text _courses_ within the column called _Marketplace_, to make sure you are using the right _apps_ in this course).
+* Choose the *Storage* tab on the left menu of the screen and then _<i class="fa fa-cloud-download"></i> Apps_

+You will see a list of all the `apps` we have available.
+For the purposes of this course, we will make use of an Ubuntu 14.04.5 `app`.

-* Select the `appliance` with a name starting with **ubuntu-14.04.5-desktop** (ID 99) by clicking on the tick-box next to it
+* Select the `appliance` with the name **ubuntu-14.04.5-desktop-20171102** (ID 99) by clicking on the tick-box next to it
 * Click on the OpenNebula button at the top of the screen
 * A dialogue will pop up asking you for a few details.
 Edit as follows:
   * Name: **First Image**